An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 This web page shows only a small excerpt of our Altieri research.
-Another 233 words(17 lines of text) covering the year 1676 is included under the topic Early Altieri History in all our PDF Extended History products.
+Another 233 words(17 lines of text) covering the years 1676, 1589 and 1654 are included under the topic Early Altieri History in all our PDF Extended History products.

-Another 37 words(3 lines of text) are included under the topic Early Altieri Notables in all our PDF Extended History products.
+Another 69 words(5 lines of text) are included under the topic Early Altieri Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Altieri Settlers in the United States in the 19th Century
+Altieri Settlers in United States in the 19th Century